Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

-of $(E,\phi)$; see \cite{Crystals}.
-Recall that abelian $t$-modules are function field analogues of abelian varieties, so the $\dirlim E[\Fm^n]$ are analogues of $p$-divisible groups.
-In that sense we are developing here the local theory of good reduction of $t$-motives at places which ``divide the residue characteristic''. \item Let $(\CF_i,\Pi_i,\tau_i)$ be an \emph{abelian sheaf} of characteristic $c$ over $X$, see \cite[\S1]{Hartl}.
-Then the completions $\CF_i\otimes_{\CO_{C_X}}\CO_X\dbl z\dbr$ of $\CF_i$ along $\{P\}\times X$ are all isomorphic via $\Pi_i$.
+of $(E,\phi)$; see \cite[\S\S6 and 7]{HartlDict,Hartl}.
+Recall that abelian $t$-modules are function field analogs of abelian varieties, so the $\dirlim E[ v^n]$ are analogs of $p$-divisible groups.
+In that sense we are developing here the local theory of good reduction of $t$-motives at places which ``divide the residue characteristic''. \item Let $(\CF_i,\Pi_i,\tau_i)$ be an \emph{abelian $\tau$-sheaf} of characteristic $c$ and dimension $d$ over $X$, see \cite[\S1]{Hartl}.
+Then the completions $\CF_i\otimes_{\CO_{C_X}}\CO_X\dbl z\dbr$ of $\CF_i$ along $\{v\}\times X$ are all isomorphic via $\Pi_i$.
 Let us denote their common value by $M$.
 Let us further denote the common value of the $\tau_i\otimes\id_{\CO_X\dbl z\dbr}$ by $F$.
-Then $(M,F)$ is a local shtuka over $X$.
-We may even allow $P=\infty$ here.
+Then $(M,F)$ is a local shtuka over $X$ bounded by $(d,0,\ldots,0)$.
+We may even allow $v=\infty$ here.
 Then the formation of $(M,F)$ is slightly more complicated and was described in \cite[Construction 7.13]{Hartl}. \item Let